tl-dr/ryanseys.com/_posts/2011-05-29-multi-sesh-webct.md

 2. You cannot just block cookies from the Carleton WebCT (sub)domain.
 Other cookies from WebCT (including possibly the coward cookie) are required for initial login procedures to create the session.
 For this reason I made it only destroy the coward when it was sure that you wanted an additional session open (when you click the addon button).

-3. WebCT at Carleton is now deprecated, (though some courses still use it).
-Carleton's next LMS, [Moodle](http://moodle.org), is next up on the cutting block and with it comes its own discrepancies and outright blatant issues.
+3. WebCT at Carleton is now **RETIRED!** Carleton's next LMS, [Moodle](http://moodle.org), is next up on the cutting block and with it comes its own discrepancies and outright blatant issues.
 You can just never win.
-The addons/extensions are still freely available for download and use, though their lifespan may soon come to a screeching halt as Carleton phases out the use of WebCT for Moodle.
+The addon/extension and its [code][code] is still freely available for download.
+If you wish to modify these extensions for use with your own school's WebCT, go for it!

 ## Conclusion